vrym2/OpenCosmos_Challenge/README.md

 This repository consists of the scripts developed for the data engineering challenge presented by Open Cosmos Ltd.

 ### Instructions

 1. Make sure you have Google Cloud Storage API enabled for this Google Cloud project.
-Please click [here](docs/google_cloud.md) for the instructions
+Please click [here](docs/google_cloud.md) for the instructions.

 2. Install the `environment.yml` or `requirements.txt` in your virtual environment.

 ```
 $ conda env create -f environment.yml # or
 $ source activate venv